 - ½ cup white sugar

 - ⅓ cup light brown sugar

 - 1 ¾ cup gluten free all purpose baking flour

 - ¾ teaspoon cinnamon

 - ¼ cup sanding sugar see notes

 - 2 teaspoons cinnamon

 - Add the butter and both sugars to a bowl or bowl of a stand mixer.
 Cream together for about 1 minute.

 - Add in the dry ingredients, making sure to spoon and level the flour, don't scoop from the bag.

-- Scoop into balls using about 1 1/2 to 2 tablespoons of dough, then roll in the cinnamon sugar.
+- Scoop into balls using about 1 1/2 to 2 tablespoons of dough (I like these cookie scoops), then roll in the cinnamon sugar.